KitchenAid KDTM404KPS Problems & Drain Pump Replacement — Fix Guide

 Testing the Drain Pump on the KitchenAid KDTM404KPS

-If water isn’t draining even after filter cleaning, you need to determine whether the pump motor itself is functional.
-There are two reliable testing methods for the KDTM404KPS drain pump.
+If water isn’t draining even after cleaning the filter, it’s time to determine whether the pump motor itself is functional.
+Here are two reliable testing methods for the KDTM404KPS drain pump.

 Audible Test: Listen for Pump Operation